-PROPOSITION 7.10 Let G be a group of automorphisms of a field E, and let $F = E^{G}$ .
+PROPOSITION 7.10 Let G be a group of automorphisms of a field E, and let $F = E^G$.
 If G is compact and the stabilizer of each element of E is open in G, then E is a Galois extension of F with Galois group G. PROOF.
-Let $x_1, \ldots, x_n$ be a finite set of elements of E, and let $H_i$ be the open subgroup of G fixing $x_i$ .
-Because G is compact, the orbit $Gx_i$ of $x_i$ is finite, and the subgroups of G fixing its elements are the conjugates of H. Let N be the intersection of all the conjugates of the $H_i$ .
-It is an open normal subgroup of G, and its fixed field M is that generated over F by the elements of the orbits of the $x_i$ .
-Thus, G/N is a (finite) group of automorphisms of M with fixed field F. According to 3.11, M is a finite Galois extension of F with Galois group G/N. &lt;sup>6Each element of $\Omega$ is algebraic over F, and its orbit is the set of its conjugates (roots of its minimal polynomial over F), which is finite.
-As E is a directed union of such fields M, it is a Galois extension of F. Thus, Gal(E/F) is defined and, by assumption, G maps continuously and injectively into it.
+Let $x_1, ..., x_n$ be a finite set of elements of E, and let H_i be the open subgroup of G fixing x_i .
+Because G is compact, the orbit Gx_i of x_i is finite, and the subgroups of G fixing its elements are the conjugates of H. Let N be the intersection of all the conjugates of the H_i .
+It is an open normal subgroup of G, and its fixed field M is that generated over F by the elements of the orbits of the x_i .
+Thus, G/N is a (finite) group of automorphisms of M with fixed field F. According to 3.11, M is a finite Galois extension of F with Galois group G/N. As E is a directed union of such fields M, it is a Galois extension of F. Thus, Gal(E/F) is defined and, by assumption, G maps continuously and injectively into it.
 As G is compact, its image is closed, and it is also dense because it maps onto all the group Gal(M/F).
 Thus, $G \rightarrow Gal(E/F)$ is an isomorphism.
 ASIDE 7.11 Not all compact totally disconnected group arise as the absolute Galois group of a field.
 In fact, absolute Galois groups of fields of characteristic zero, if finite, must have order 1 or 2.
-More precisely, there is the following theorem of Artin and Schreier (1927): let F be a field, not algebraically closed, but of finite index in its algebraic closure; then F is real-closed and $E = F[\sqrt{-1}]$ (Jacobson, Lectures in Abstract Algebra, 1964, Vol. III, Chap.
+More precisely, there is the following theorem of Artin and Schreier (1927): let F be a field, not algebraically closed, but of finite index in its algebraic closure; then F is real-closed and $E = F[\sqrt{-1}]$ (Jacobson 1964, Chap.
 VI, Theorem 17).
-The fundamental theorem of infinite Galois theory PROPOSITION 7.12 Let $\Omega$ be Galois over F, with Galois group G.
+The fundamental theorem of infinite Galois theory PROPOSITION 7.12 Let Ω be Galois over F, with Galois group G.